arvigeus/AZ-204/Learning Path/Blob Storage.md

 Metadata on a blob or container resource can be retrieved or set directly, without returning or altering the content of the resource.

-Note that metadata values can only be read or written in full; partial updates are not supported.
+Metadata values can only be read or written in full; partial updates aren't supported.
 Setting metadata on a resource overwrites any existing metadata values for that resource.

 ##### Retrieving properties and metadata

 The GET and HEAD operations both retrieve metadata headers for the specified container or blob.
-These operations return headers only; they do not return a response body.
+These operations return headers only; they don't return a response body.
 The URI syntax for retrieving metadata headers on a container is as follows:

 ```txt
 GET/HEAD https://myaccount.blob.core.windows.net/mycontainer?restype=container